timothyhart6/ColumbusEventAlertService/README.md

 ## Helpful info for running app
 Lambda Handler calls the method that kicks off the whole process: com.ColumbusEventAlertService.services.TextMessageService::sendTodaysEvents
+### Run locally

-Application is set up to run locally, using logic in the main method
+Application is set up to run locally, using logic in the main method.
+Add a program argument (in the application configuration) called "localRun".

 ## Events to be added manually, when dates are announced
 ### Sports